Fading Coder

 }

-To efficiently access data by date, we restructure the backend response into a map (using reduce):
+To efficiently access data to a specific date, we transform the raw data array into a map where the date string is the key.

 }, {});